peter-kimanzi/landing-page/README.md

 * JavaScript
 * HTML CSS

-All required files are available
+All required files are available but if you need to update GSAP just replace my current GSAP files

 ## View live link